telerik/kendo-ui-core/docs/api/javascript/ui/scheduler.md

     });
     </script>

+### views.selectedShortDateFormat `String`

+The format used to display the selected date when viewport is narrow, and the date is displayed in short ("d") format by default.
+Uses [kendo.format](/api/javascript/kendo#methods-format).

 ### views.showWorkHours `Boolean` *(default: false)*

 If set to true the view will be initially shown in business hours mode.
 By default view is displayed in full day mode.